Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/file_recp.rst.txt

 		It provides a graphic display of the **Global** value.

 			- The temporal evolution of the **Global** value is displayed, as an echogram.
-			- The cumulative quantity of the **Global** value is displayed, according to the Schroeder's backward integration [Schroeder, 1965].
+			- The cumulative quantity of the **Global** value is displayed, according to the Schroeder's backward integration :cite:`Schroeder_1965`.

 - 'Spectrum' tab
 		It displays a spectrum at the punctual receiver.

 Room acoustics parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^